API Reference for Runbooks

 ### Response schema

-Both the Create and Get endpoints return the same response schema.
+The Create, Update, and Get endpoints all return the same response schema.

 | Name | Type | Description |